immutant/lein-immutant/README.md

   must be an incremental build number from http://immutant.org/builds/, a released version, or LATEST for the most recent incremental build) and the install directory.
-Wherever it gets installed, the most recently installed version will be linked from `<immutant base dir>/current`.
+Without an `install-dir` argument, the most recently installed version will be linked from `<immutant base dir>/current`.
 If this link is present (and points to a valid Immutant install), you won't need to set `$IMMUTANT_HOME`.
 You can have it install the *full*